 2. Reduce one-way communication

-Therefore, it would be best if you had a healthy mix of the two ways of communication.
+Therefore, it would be best if you had a healthy mix of the two modes of communication.
 You will then reap the benefits of motivated employees who feel valued and have a greater sense of belonging.

 3. Communicate bad news promptly and clearly

 You won’t escape breaking some disturbing or uncomfortable news to your staff.
 Maybe you lost a significant client, and this will hurt staff benefits.
-Or you have to lay off some workers.
+Or maybe you have to lay off some workers.

 Research shows that whatever the bad news, how you share can either strengthen or compromise trust.
 Trust is a valuable asset you don’t want to lose.
 It would be best to build trust with your employees as you deliver any bad news.